 All university employees are mandated reporters, which means that each employee has an obligation to report the names of the alleged victim(s) and perpetrator(s), as well as other individuals involved, to include all relevant facts regarding the alleged incident.
 You have the right to request that Millikin maintains your confidentiality as much as possible.
 You may report any instance of sexual misconduct as follows:

-- Student concerns should be directed to Raphaella Prange, Dean of Student Development and Title IX Deputy Coordinator in Lower RTUC 121
+- Student concerns should be directed to Raphaella Prange, Vice President of Student Affairs and Title IX Deputy Coordinator in the University Commons, Suite 354

 - Faculty, Staff, Visitor, and Other concerns should be directed to Tammy Maxwell, Assistant Director of Human Resources and Title IX Deputy Coordinator in Shilling 212